ryanwc/WaterGem/README.md

 If you have trouble installing ths Google App Engine SDK for Python, you can view the documentation [here](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python).

-To visit the live website, go to the following address:
+To visit the live website, go to one of the following addresses:

-[water-gem.appspot.com/home]
+1. For the secure website that allows location services (e.g., finding your location and getting directions), go to: [https://water-gem.appspot.com/home]
+2. For the unsecured website that does not allow location services, go to: [http://water-gem.appspot.com/home]

 Any feedback about your experience using the app is welcome.
 Please send feedback to [ryanwc13@gmail.com](mailto:ryanwc13@gmail.com).